zikula/zikula-docs/Users Manual/5_4_Calling_A_Module.rst

 The func parameter tells Zikula which function to call in the included file.
 The default value for func is 'main' if not specified.

 e.g.
-func=test calls the function test() in the class specificed.
+func=test calls the function test() in the class specified.

 Examples
 --------